patrikhuber/eos/README.md

 [appveyor]: https://ci.appveyor.com/project/patrikhuber/eos/branch/master
 [license]: https://github.com/patrikhuber/eos/blob/master/LICENSE

-eos is a lightweight 3D Morphable Face Model fitting library that provides just the bare minimum to load a model and perform camera and shape fitting.
+eos is a lightweight 3D Morphable Face Model fitting library that provides basic functionality to use face models, as well as camera and shape fitting functionality.
 It's written in modern C++11/14.

 At the moment, it mainly provides the following functionality: